svjakrm/homebridge-tesy-heater-mqtt/README.md

 This plugin allows you to control your Tesy smart heaters through Apple HomeKit using Homebridge.
 It uses the latest Tesy API v4 with MQTT for real-time device control.

 **Features:**
+- **Automatic device discovery** - finds all Tesy heaters in your account
+- **Multi-device support** - manages multiple heaters with one configuration
 - Turn heater on/off
 - Set target temperature
 - View current temperature
 - View heating status
 - Temperature range configuration
+- Real-time MQTT control
+- Persistent device caching

 ## Compatibility